 Fortunately, if you are managing your time properly, it will not be necessary to cram all of your learning to the last minute.
 Help your brain and your body by getting enough sleep.

-It turns out that a little bit of cardio can go a long way.
+It turns out that a little bit of cardio can go a long way for your enrolled agent exam day.
 Even just taking a walk for twenty to thirty minutes can vastly improve your memory.
 Cardio exercise is essential to heart health, as well as for supplying fresh oxygen and circulation to the brain.
 It is also a great way to take a break from your studies to refresh your head.
 Alternatively, you may enjoy scheduled exercise outside of study time.

 Whether you choose morning, noon, or night, creating a doable workout routine will help increase energy and elevate mood so you can think positively and dedicate more time to your studies.
 If you have not found a method of exercise that works for you, consider the wide variety of options available.